miguelangelsantana/Feature-Matching-OpenCV-Computer-Vision/README.md

 Future projects will include similar themes within the context of video and how feature matching relates to non static images.

 ### Further Information
-Please review the narrative of our analysis in [our jupyter notebook](./jupyter_notebook.ipynb) or review our [presentation](/powerpoint/powerpoint.pdf)
+Please review the narrative of our analysis in [our jupyter notebook.](./jupyter_notebook.ipynb)

 For any additional questions, please reach out via email at santana2.miguel@gmail.com, on [LinkedIn](https://www.linkedin.com/in/miguel-angel-santana-ii-mba-51467276/) or on [Twitter.](https://twitter.com/msantana_ds)